 Whip egg whites until stiff and gently fold in chocolate mixture.

 Spoon into serving dishes (mousse cups are good), cover and chill until set.

 Photo credit: truth82 on flickr

-This post featured on PennyWise Platter, Fill Those Jars Friday, Monday Mania, Make Your Own Monday, Homestead Barnhop, Fat Tuesday, Scratch Cookin Tuesday, Real Food Wednesday, Allergy Free Wednesday, Party Wave Wednesday, Thank Your Body Thursday, Creative Juice Thursday, Simple Lives Thursday, Freaky Friday, Fight Back FridayThe Real Food Survival Guide for Busy Moms.
-Get more recipes that will help you restock your pantry plus amazing tips and tricks to help you make real food FAST!
+This post featured on PennyWise Platter, Fill Those Jars Friday, Monday Mania, Make Your Own Monday, Homestead Barnhop, Fat Tuesday, Scratch Cookin Tuesday, Real Food Wednesday, Allergy Free Wednesday, Party Wave Wednesday, Thank Your Body Thursday, Creative Juice Thursday, Simple Lives Thursday, Freaky Friday, Fight Back FridayHomemade Mommy Beauty Essentials.
+Get 35 DIY Beauty recipes that you can use everyday and learn all about how to use and care for your essential oils!